-How Can a Person Fight a Traffic Ticket?
+How Can I Defend Against a Traffic Ticket?

 Fighting a Traffic Ticket Happens In Five Carefully Planned Steps: